evhub/coconut/CONTRIBUTING.md

 # Coconut Contributing Guidelines

-**Anyone is welcome to submit a pull request regardless of whether or not they have read this document.** The purpose of this document is simply to explain the contribution process and the internals of how Coconut works to make contributing easier.
+**Anyone is welcome to submit an issue or pull request regardless of whether or not they have read this document.** The purpose of this document is simply to explain the contribution process and the internals of how Coconut works to make contributing easier.

 ## Asking Questions